KingOfTheAce2/Dutch-Disciplinary-Law-Tuchtrecht/README.md

 A workflow is included to automate fetching.
 It runs every Sunday and can also be triggered manually from the Actions tab.
 Configure the `HF_TOKEN` secret in your repository settings so the script can push the latest data to Hugging Face.
+Ensure the workflow has permission to push by adding `permissions: contents: write`.